-Effect Relevant Implementation Actions Mitigation Uncertain effects on environmental objectives resulting from provision of new recycling, composting and recovery facilities/services.
-Actions relating to composting, recycling and delivery of facilities.
-Consider amending strategy actions/text to provide clear reference as to how environmental impacts of projects will be dealt with.
+Торіс SEA Recommendation NLJWS Change Delivery of new composting and recycling facilities Amend strategy actions/text to provide clear reference as to how environmental impacts of projects will be dealt with.
 This could include for example referencing the need for EIA for projects or providing a clear commitment to minimise the environmental impacts of introducing new services.
 Outline links to NLWP site selection process.
-Uncertain effects on objectives relating to sustainable design and construction.
-Actions relating to and delivery of facilities.
-There is potential to improve the performance of the strategy against this objective by providing a clearer commitment to achieving high standards of sustainable design and construction when commissioning new facilities e.g. use of BREEAM standards.
-Uncertain effects on the efficient use of land (objective 15) Actions relating to composting, recycling, delivery of facilities, other household wastes.
-Although mentioned in the strategy the actions could make a clearer commitment to the use of previously developed land for new treatment facilities and for the co-location of services and facilities on existing waste sites where appropriate.
-Uncertain effects on the objective 19 relating to equality Actions relating to waste minimisation, recycling, composting , commercial waste charging, working in partnership The strategy actions/text could explain more clearly how the strategy will ensure that the needs of the more deprived and hard to reach groups within the community will be addressed.
+Section 4.2.4 of the NLJWS was amended to take account of these recommendations.
+Sustainable design and construction There is potential to improve the performance of the strategy against this objective by providing a clearer commitment to achieving high standards of sustainable design and construction when commissioning new facilities e.g. use of BREEAM standards.
+Section 4.2.4 of the NLJWS was amended to take account of these recommendations.
+Efficient use of land Although mentioned in the strategy the actions could make a clearer commitment to the use of previously developed land for new treatment facilities and for the co-location of services and facilities on existing waste sites where appropriate.
+Section 4.2.4 of the NLJWS was amended to take account of these recommendations.
+Equalities The strategy actions/text could explain more clearly how the strategy will ensure that the needs of the more deprived and hard to reach groups within the community will be addressed.
+Section 4.2.1 and 4.2.4 of the NLJWS were amended to take account of these recommendations.
+(Further changes have been made as a result of the Equalities Impact Assessment)